How to Reduce eCommerce Returns

 Part 1: 6 Tips Guaranteed to Cut Return Rates for Retailers

-If you’re an e-commerce retailer, you already know that product returns are a big problem.
-Returns are more than twice as common for online purchases as for those bought in stores.
+If you’re an eCommerce retailer, you already know that product returns are a big problem.
+Customer returns are more than twice as common for online store purchases as for those bought in brick and mortar stores.

-And in the last five years, we’ve seen online returns explode: a 95 percent increase in the volume of returned goods, totaling about $350 billion worth of goods returned in the last year.
+And in the last five years, we’ve seen online returns explode: a 95% increase in the volume of returned goods, totaling about $350 billion worth of goods returned in the last year.
 And it’s only going to get worse: experts expect online returns to top $550 billion this year.

-This isn’t just a logistical problem, either: retailers are losing serious money.
-Only about 10 percent of returned items are reshelved or restocked; the remaining 90 percent end up incinerated or tossed into landfills.
+The ever-climbing eCommerce return rate isn’t just a logistical hassle, either: eCommerce businesses are losing serious money.
+Only about 10% of returned products are reshelved or restocked; the remaining 90% end up incinerated or tossed into landfills.

-So how can retailers reduce online returns?
-Read on for six strategies you can start implementing now.
+So how can retailers reduce their number of returns?
+Read on for six strategies your eCommerce store can start implementing now.

 How Online Retailers Can Reduce Online Returns